AlbertDoggyLin/nn_hw2/README.md

 3. run the main program (python src/main.py)

 ## Introduction

-    This project is the homework 2 from NCU neural network.
+This project is the homework 2 from **NCU neural network**.
 Requirement for the homework is using MLP or RBFN as model.
 The data set of the homework is the information of car, like distance between different direction, etc.

 ## Structure
 In src/model there are models for MLP and RBFN